KhoiFish/raytracer/readme.md

 ![alt text](https://github.com/KhoiFish/raytracer/blob/master/SavedImages/realtime.png "GPU traced image")
 <br>

-## Reference Literature
+## Reference Literature For Learners

 The following are really good references for someone getting into raytracing.
-If any of the following people are reading this, thank you for sharing your knowledge and the inspiration for this project.
+If any of the following people are reading this, thank you for sharing your knowledge and giving inspiration to this project.

 **Peter Shirley**
 <br>